Cup holder

-A cup holder is a device, such as a zarf, to hold a cup or other drinking vessel.
+A cup holder is a device, such as a podstakannik (Russian) or zarf (Turkish), to hold a cup or other drinking vessel.
 It may be free standing to hold cups securely on a desk or other flat surface, or in a tree style to store sets of cups in kitchens.
 They may be built into automobiles or chairs, or fixed to the walls of airplanes, boats, buses and trains.